-The fund targets combined income and capital growth of at least 5% a year above the Sterling Overnight Index Average (SONIA), before any charges are taken, over any five-year period.
-SONIA reflects the average interest rate that banks pay to borrow sterling overnight from other financial institutions.
+The fund aims to provide a higher total return (the combination of capital growth and income) net of the Ongoing Charge Figure, than the average return of the IA Mixed Investment 40-85% Shares Sector over any five-year period.
 The fund has a very flexible investment approach, with the freedom to invest in different types of assets.
-The approach combines in-depth research to determine the value of assets over the medium to long term, with analysis of investors' emotional reaction to events to identify investment opportunities.
-The fund gains access to assets directly and indirectly through derivatives.
-There is no guarantee that the fund will achieve a positive return over any period.
-Investors may not get back the original amount they invested.
+The approach combines indepth research to determine the value of assets over the medium to long term, with analysis of investors' emotional reaction to events to identify investment opportunities.
+The fund gains access to assets directly and indirectly through other funds or derivatives.